MakerPrepLA/makerprepla/lessons/lesson06/lesson6.md

 ### Exercise 5:

 1. Declare at least 10 variables such as 'name', 'age', 'birthday', 'hometown', 'occupation', 'favoriteFood', 'bestFriend', etc, and set their values equal to strings containing the appropriate information about yourself.
-2.  console.log a paragraph about yourself using the appropriate variables to insert the relevant information in the appropriate places.
+2.  console.log a paragraph about yourself using the appropriate variables to insert the relevant information in the appropriate places. **Hint:** Remember, we can concatenate strings using `+`
 3. Create a new HTML document and re-write the variables and the console.log in a `<script>` tag so that you'll have it for later.

 ### Manipulating the DOM